Are you ready for my secret to making your own natural cleaning products? These are my tried-and-true recipes made of things I have on hand.

 - 3/4 c.
 Hot Water

 Put all the ingredients in a bowl.
 Mix with a hand mixer on high to create foam.
-Use the foam to spot clean your carpet.
-Rinse area with a damp cloth.
+Use the foam to spot-clean your carpet.
+Rinse the area with a damp cloth.

 I am sure you will find these homemade carpet cleaners work just as well as the commercial varieties and they’ll have you breathing easier (figuratively and literally).